Which Is Healthier: Greek Yogurt or Regular Yogurt?

 Greek Vs. Regular: By the Numbers

-Greek yogurt is made by straining out the extra whey in regular yogurt.
-It makes a yogurt that's thicker, creamier and tangier than regular yogurt.
-Plain Greek yogurt has less sugar and more protein than regular yogurt.
-But regular yogurt delivers twice the bone-strengthening mineral calcium.
+Greek yogurt is made by straining out the extra whey in regular yogurt, which makes the yogurt thicker, creamier and tangier than regular yogurt.
+While plain Greek yogurt has less sugar and more protein than regular yogurt, the latter delivers almost twice the bone-strengthening mineral calcium.
 Greek yogurt also tends to be more expensive than regular yogurt, because more milk goes into making each cup.

 |